 Firmware is a type of software that is stored in a mobile device’s hardware and is used to control the device’s functions.

-List three functions of firmware in mobile devices?
+List three functions of firmware in mobile devices.

 Firmware controls the hardware and software of a mobile device, ensuring that the device functions as intended.